rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 Uninstalling the Intel® SecL Custom Resource Definitions

- To unisntall the Intel® SecL CRDs, run the following commands on the Kubernetes Master where the CRDs were installed:
+ To unisntall the Intel® SecL CRDs, run the following commands on the Kubernetes Control Plane where the CRDs were installed:

 ```
 kubectl delete deploy -n isecl --all